guidance-guarantee-programme/pension_guidance/content/pension_summary/mix_your_options.en.md

 # Mix your options

-You can mix your options, e.g. use some of your pot to get an adjustable income and some to buy an annuity.
+You can mix your options, e.g. use some of your pot to get a flexible retirement income and some to buy a guaranteed retirement income.

 ## Key facts

 * Not all providers offer all the options.
-* If you have more than one pot, you can use different options for each pot, e.g. leave one untouched and take cash in chunks from another.
+* If you have more than one pot, you can use different options for each pot, e.g. delay taking one and take a number of lumps sums from another.

 ## Next steps